eduart77/mobile2025/README.md

   - roomId (String): Unique identifier for each room, automatically generated when a room is created
   - roomName (String): User-defined name for the room (e.g., "Living Room", "Master Bedroom")
   - roomType (String): Category of the room (bedroom, kitchen, bathroom, living room, office, etc.)
-  - scanData (Binary): 3D point cloud data captured by LiDAR sensor or uploaded floor plan image
+  - scanData (Binary): Uploaded floor plan data (image/PDF/SVG) or parsed vector representation
   - dimensions (Object): Room measurements including length, width, height in meters
   - createdDate (DateTime): Timestamp when the room was first scanned or created
   - lastModified (DateTime): Timestamp of the most recent modification to the room data